Best Campgrounds & Campsites near Wilmington, Massachusetts

 Most campgrounds in the region operate seasonally, typically from May through mid-October.
 Harold Parker State Forest maintains water spigots at tent sites and offers a limited number of electric hookup sites for RVs.
 Reservations are required for most campgrounds, with advanced booking strongly recommended during summer weekends.
 "Sites are large, often with good separation from neighbors, some have a hilly approach.
 The sites' privacy is very diverse.
 You could be tucked away from everyone or closer together depending on the site you choose," noted one camper at Harold Parker.
 The region experiences typical New England seasonal patterns with moderate summer temperatures and potential for mosquito activity, particularly near pond areas.

 Waterfront camping locations receive particular attention in visitor reviews, with pond-adjacent sites at Harold Parker State Forest being especially popular despite occasional road noise.
 Campers consistently mention the spacious nature of sites throughout the region, with many commenting on the surprising level of privacy available at developed campgrounds.
-The proximity to Boston (approximately 20 miles) makes these camping areas convenient weekend destinations for city residents seeking outdoor experiences.
+When searching for camping near Wilmington, visitors appreciate that these campgrounds are within easy driving distance of Boston (approximately 20 miles), making them convenient weekend destinations for city residents seeking outdoor experiences.
 According to one visitor, "This was a great retreat from the work from home grind.
 Take a hiking around the pond and soak up the sunset!"
 Most campgrounds provide amenities including clean restrooms, shower facilities, and fire pits, though regulations vary regarding alcohol consumption and firewood restrictions across different properties.

 1. Lorraine Park Campground — Harold Parker State Forest